opencybersecurityalliance/firepit/docs/usage.rst

-      extract      Create a view of a subset of cached data filter       Create a filtered view of a subset of cached data get-appdata  Get the app-specific data for a view load         Cache STIX observation data in SQL lookup       Retrieve a view
+      extract      Create a view of a subset of cached data filter       Create a filtered view of a subset of cached data get-appdata  Get the app-specific data for a view join         Join two views
+      load         Cache STIX observation data in SQL lookup       Retrieve a view
+      merge        Merge 2 or more views into a new view reassign     Update/replace STIX observation data in SQL remove       Remove a view
+      rename       Remove a view
-      merge        Merge 2 or more views into a new view reassign     Update/replace STIX observation data in SQL schema       Get the schema of a view/table set-appdata  Set the app-specific data for a view sql          Run a SQL statement on the database [DANGEROUS!] tables       Get all view/table names
+      schema       Get the schema of a view/table set-appdata  Set the app-specific data for a view sql          Run a SQL statement on the database [DANGEROUS!] tables       Get all view/table names
-      type         Get the SCO type of a view/table values       Retrieve the values of a STIX object path from a view views        Get all view names
+      type         Get the SCO type of a view/table values       Retrieve the values of a STIX object path from a view viewdata     Get view data for views [default is all views] views        Get all view names

     $ firepit cache --help